No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds: The Maxwell--Lorentz Theory in Odd-Dimensional Spacetimes

+We begin with the conventional formulation of the Maxwell--Lorentz electrodynamics in a flat $D$-dimensional world.
+Let us set the metric $\eta_{\mu\nu}={\rm diag}(1,-1,\ldots,-1)$, and adopt units in which the speed of light equals unity.
+We write the action

-where $S_{\rm p}$ is the mechanical part of the action responsible for the particle behavior, $\Omega_{D-2}$ is the area of the $D-2$-dimensional unite sphere, $ \Omega_{D-2}=2\,{\pi^{(D-1)/{2}}}/{\Gamma\left[({D-1})/{2}\right]}, $ and the field strength is expressed through the vector potential, $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$.
-As is well known, the action (\ref{S-em}) for $D=3$ should be augmented by the addition of the Chern--Simons term.
-However, we wish to compare even-dimensional and odd-dimensional cases within a unified framework, so that we ignore for a while any augmentations and employ the action (\ref{S-em}), which is well suited to the even-dimensional electrodynamics \cite{k99}.
+where $S_{\rm p}$ is the mechanical part of the action responsible for the particle behavior, $\Omega_{D-2}$ is the area of the $(D-2)$-dimensional unite sphere, $\Omega_{D-2}=2\,{\pi^{(D-1)/{2}}}/{\Gamma\left[({D-1})/{2}\right]}$, and the field strength is expressed in terms of the vector potential, $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$.
+For $D=3$, the action (\ref{S-em}) should be augmented by the addition of the Chern--Simons term.
+However, we would like to compare even- and odd-dimensional cases within a unified framework, so that we ignore for a while any augmentations and employ the action (\ref{S-em}), which is well suited to the even-dimensional electrodynamics \cite{k99}, \cite{k07}, \cite{k08}.